neondatabase/website/content/docs/guides/partner-billing.md

 Using these details, you can set up the logic for when to send notification warnings, when to reset a quota, and other possible actions related to the pending or current suspension of a project's active computes.

-Here is an example of the `GET` request for an individual project.
+Here is an example a `GET` request for an individual project.

 ```bash
 curl --request GET \